In This Article

 Thorne’s Gut Microbiome Test provides a detailed and comprehensive analysis of the gut flora.

-It comes with a personalized plan that focuses on relieving gastrointestinal discomfort and optimizing overall health and wellness.
+It has a personalized plan to relieve gastrointestinal discomfort and optimize overall health and wellness.

 The test makes use of state-of-the-art sequencing technology.
 It is recommended for people experiencing symptoms such as: